-- Familiarize yourself.
+- Familiarize yourself with the area.
 Know the closest towns and nearest hospitals, and how to get to them, in case of an emergency.

 - Set up camp.
-If you’re tenting, get settled on level ground, and avoid any rocks or branches that could puncture the material.
-Keep the tent at least 30 feet away from the fire – preferably upwind so it won’t fill with smoke.
+If you’re tenting, get settled on level ground and avoid any rocks or branches that could puncture the material.
+Keep your tent at least 30 feet away from the fire – preferably upwind so it won’t fill with smoke.
 And of course, if you’re staying on a cliff or mountain, steer clear of any edges.

 - Store your food safely.
 The safest spot to store any food is in a sealed, waterproof container at the edge of your campsite – not in your tent.
-If food has to be kept cold, be sure to constantly replenish the ice.
+If food has to be kept cold, be sure to constantly replenish the ice to avoid spoilage.

 - Avoid insects and animals.
-Always wear bug spray, and never approach a wild animal (no matter how cute, fluffy and friendly it may seem).
+Always wear bug spray and never approach a wild animal (no matter how friendly it may seem).

-- Be weather wise.
-If you hear thunder, you should seek shelter… and your tent doesn’t count.
-Hearing thunder means you’re within 10 miles of a storm, so try to find a large building or get back to your car as soon as possible.
+- Seek shelter during storms.
+If you hear thunder, seek shelter that’s more structurally sound than your tent.
+Hearing thunder means you’re within 10 miles of a storm, so try to find a large building or head back to your car as soon as possible.

 - Light your fire the right way.
-First, clear the area of all debris, and make sure there aren’t any overhanging branches.
-Don’t use any flammable liquids to light it, and build it only as big as you need.
+Clear the area of all debris.
+Make sure there aren’t any overhanging branches.
+Don’t use any flammable liquids to light a fire and build it only as big as you need.

 - Stay focused on your fire.
 Never leave your fire unattended, and don’t leave it burning while you’re sleeping.
-Be sure to completely extinguish the fire whenever you’re turning in or leaving camp.
+Be sure to completely extinguish the fire with water or sand whenever you’re turning in or leaving camp.

 - Remember to bring the essentials.
-Your collection of camping gear simply won’t be complete without a first-aid kit and a flashlight.
+Your collection of camping gear isn’t complete without a first-aid kit and a flashlight.
 Bring enough water, food, and safety supplies for emergencies or unexpected trip extensions.